Despite all the attention and acclaim to watching the tournament on TV, you can listen to the World Cup on the radio.

 However, as most of the World Cup games are shown individually, Sirius XM FOX Sports, channel 83, is a reliable source.
 While it hasn’t been announced officially, we’re expecting Sirius to simulcast the TV commentary from FOX Sports.
 It isn’t ideal but it’s better than Sirius XM not broadcasting anything.

-Another way to use radio for the World Cup is through the English radio broadcasts.
+Another way to use radio for the World Cup is through English radio broadcasts.
 BBC Radio 5 Live (unblock it with a VPN) has broadcasts of every game at the World Cup.

 Finally, TalkSPORT Radio also has broadcasts of the World Cup.